 Laurie was thrust into the costuming world when asked to not only play Mary, Queen of Scots but also to design and construct a gown fit for such a queen.
 Having dabbled in sewing her whole life, she found her passion in historical garments.
 As news of her skills spread through the historical re-enactment community, more and more commissions and awards came her way.
 With a reputation for unrivalled attention to detail and uncompromising standards, she started a website, took commissions, and now maintains a waiting list for gowns, accessories, and corsets, her fondest specialty.

 Outside the sewing studio, Laurie has SCUBA dived in Monterey and worldwide, fenced frequently in the classical Italian style and danced almost every night of the week.
-She lives in Northern California with her husband, their young son and a parrot named Percival.
+She lives in Northern California with her husband and young son.

 Jennifer has a masters degree in studio art, specializing in drawing, printmaking, and painting, but she has a true passion for creating historical clothing.
 She is an entirely self-taught and rarely uses patterns.
 Costuming is a hobby for her as she dones't want to screw up the fun by turning it into a job.

 Jennifer currently lives in the Dallas/Ft.
-Worth area of Texas with her husband Mike, who she married at the Texas Renaissance Festival in 2000, and their son.
+Worth area of Texas with her young son.
 She is an officer in the The Dallas/Ft.
 Worth Costuming Guild and also volunteers at the living history days at Chestnut Square in McKinney.
 She can be found on the internet at Festive Attyre.

 Introduced to sewing at the tender age of 9 by her mother, Jennifer Thoreson launched herself into it wholeheartedly.
 Discovering the world of costume design in college, the idea that income could be generated from sewing opened a whole new world of possibilities.
 A few short years later the Purple Pincushion, Custom Sewing & Alterations was born and hit the ground running.